vapourlang/vapour-website/docs/example-callbacks.md

 so that functions that accept callbacks will check for the signature of callbacks passed to them.

+> This is a silly example as these functions are already vectorised.

 We can thus define a type for a function signature below: it expects an `int` as argument and must return an `int`